AoufM/Hospital-Project/README.md

 # Hospital-Project
-This is my college Project
+This is my College Project